Jingjingma826/Tree_Message_Board/README.md

 The Tree Message Board is a web application that allows users to:

 - Register and Log In/Out: Create an account, log in, log out and manage your profile.
-- Post and Messages: Share issues or questions about trees and hedges with the community.
+- Post and delete Messages: Share issues or questions about trees and hedges with the community.
-- Reply to Messages: Engage in conversations and provide or receive advice, delete replies.
+- Reply to Messages: Engage in conversations and provide or receive advice.
 - Role-Based Access Control: Different roles (Admins, Moderators, Members) with specific permissions to manage content and users.

 ## Features

 Hashing password: All of the passwords have to be hashed when new users register to be a member.

 #### User Roles:
+There are three user roles in this system:

 - Administrator: Can view all users profile, manage all users’ status and roles, and moderate messages and replies.
 - Moderator: Can moderate messages and replies, and assist with managing discussions , updating their own profile.